JMallick1997/CANtastic/README.md

 # 🟨 CANtastic! 🟩

+**Version 2.0.1 just released!
+Now with the following new features:**
+- Full SystemD support
+- Multiple newer configuration setups including Esoterical
+- Broken CAN configuration detection
+- Built in file viewer
+- Script update tool
+- Error codes for easier debugging

+---
+**About
+---

 CANtastic! is a feature-rich shell script designed to make managing and troubleshooting **CAN Bus** configurations for [Klipper](https://www.klipper3d.org/) on Linux systems easier than ever.
 It wraps common CAN Bus tasks into an interactive, user-friendly interface so you can set up, configure, and test your CAN Bus network without memorizing long terminal commands.